 Is being “left behind” a good thing or a bad thing?
 Enjoy these videos (John MacArthur first, then, Ben Witherington) and search the Scriptures yourself:

 How is it that so many Christians over the past thirty or forty years came to believe that Matthew 24:36-44 taught the Rapture?
 Back in the 1970s, one of the first popular Christian movies on this theme was A Thief in the Night.
 Nearly every conservative evangelical youth group kid during that era saw this film, long before Tim LaHaye and Jerry Jenkins penned their blockbuster Left Behind novels.
 Within the first few minutes of the film, you will hear the singing of Larry Norman’s anthem about the Rapture endorsing this particular view.
 The media, even Christian media, can be a powerful tool for shaping ideas.
-Here is brief sample from the film:
+The Matthew 24 reference to the Rapture happens within the first 4 minutes of the film:

 UPDATE October 28, 2014: